anishashok/sdr-decode/noaa-decode/Readme.md

 Close 'Figure 1'.
 Resize and rotate the generated image to see the output.
 2.
-noaa_gnuradio.pyc is a compiled python file.
 The objective of the assignment is to generate a flowgraph on GNU radio to decode NOAA wav files.
+Refer the research paper for this purpose - Good luck!
+noaa_gnuradio.pyc is a compiled python file for the same.
 To run this compiled file,

         python noaa_gnuradio.pyc ../recorded/090729\ 1428\ noaa-18.wav